tonikelope/coronapoker/docs/SECURITY.md

 ### 3.3 Session-key identicon

-An "identicon" dialog ([`IdenticonDialog.java`](../src/main/java/com/tonikelope/coronapoker/IdenticonDialog.java) `Mode.SESSION`) renders a deterministic mosaic from `SHA-256(AES key)`, reachable from the waiting room by **right-clicking your own nick** in the participant list.
+An "identicon" dialog ([`IdenticonDialog.java`](../src/main/java/com/tonikelope/coronapoker/IdenticonDialog.java) `Mode.SESSION`) renders a deterministic mosaic from `SHA-256(AES key)`, reachable from the waiting room by **right-clicking anywhere in the participant list** (the dialog does not depend on which row is clicked).
 A client opens the mosaic of its single channel with the host.
 The host opens the per-client grid of all channels ([`SessionIdenticonMosaicDialog.java`](../src/main/java/com/tonikelope/coronapoker/SessionIdenticonMosaicDialog.java)).
 Peers compare the mosaic visually out-of-band (voice call, in-person glance).
 Different mosaics mean the handshake was MITM'd, and both sides should disconnect.

 ---